Birational Invariance in Punctured Log Gromov-Witten Theory: Logarithmic and Tropical preliminaries

 In order to use the tropical data above to specify discrete data for the logarithmic moduli spaces under consideration in this paper, recall the definition of a marking of a tropical type $\tau'$ by $\tau$ from \cite{punc} Definition $3.7$.
 When $\tau'$ and $\tau$ are both realizable, this means that $\tau$ can be identified with a face of $\tau'$, and by pulling back the universal family of tropical maps $\Gamma'/\tau'$ along this face inclusion, we produce the universal family of tropical maps $\Gamma/\tau$.
-We may also decorate tropical types by curve classes in some monoid $H^+_2(X)$ by assigning an element $\textbf{A}(v) \in H_2^+(X)$ to each vertex $v \in V(G_\tau)$, and the notion of markings above extends in a natural way to a marking of a decorated tropical type by another decorated tropical type.
+We may also decorate tropical types by curve classes in some monoid $H^+_2(X)$ by assigning an element $\textbf{A}(v) \in H_2^+(X)$ to each vertex $v \in V(G_\tau)$.
+For a tropical type $\tau$, we let $\pmb\tau = (\tau,\textbf{A}(v))$ denote a decorated tropical type with underlying tropical type $\tau$.
+The notion of markings above extends in a natural way to a marking of a decorated tropical type by another decorated tropical type.